RP4checo/to-do-app/README.md

 - Project uses ESLint and Tailwind; formatting is handled by the toolchain.

 ## Deployment
-- Deploy as a standard Next.js app (Vercel or Node host).
+- Deploy as a standard Next.js app (Vercel host).
 Ensure env vars are set in the host.

 ## Data Flow (high‑level)
 - UI ↔ Supabase: CRUD ops and realtime updates for the `todos` table.